Frequently Asked Questions

 Yes!
 These courses will be listed as internet courses and are delivered strictly via the web.
 There are no face-to-face meetings involved.
 Visit the Course Catalog and search by Delivery Format for a list of upcoming internet courses.

-How much does it cost to take an Mizzou Online course?
+How much does it cost to take a Mizzou Online course?

-Most courses offered through Mizzou Online have the same tuition as on-campus courses (in-state tuition) at the University of Missouri.
+Most courses offered through Mizzou Online have the same tuition as on-campus courses at the University of Missouri.
+Undergraduate students who have been designated as distance students and who do not have Missouri residency pay a small undergraduate nonresident fee for distance classes in addition to the undergraduate tuition or higher rate charged by the program.
 Some programs and courses charge a higher rate for tuition and/or have additional fees.
-Visit the Fees page for further information.
+Visit the Cashier's site for further information.
 You can see the total estimated amount for a specific course by searching the Course Catalog.

 What are my payment options?